kasmuni/uninstall-script-maker/README.md

 * This program generates uninstallation scripts for windows command line

-* It intakes the application list through modifiable csv
+* It intakes the application list through modifiable csv in the data folder called "appnames.csv"

 * It intakes a common version to append to all these installer files